Kimitsuna-Goblin/GGD/README.md

 You can devide the tail-side distribution along x-axis into left (lower) side and right (upper) side.

-In other words, we can consider a distribution model in which the probability density function gradually varies from that of $\mathcal{N}_1$ to $\mathcal{N}_2$ as the x-coordinate moves from the left-side-tail ($x = -\infty$) to the top of the distribution, and then again from the top to the right-side-tail ($x = \infty$), this time the probability density function varies to that of $\mathcal{N}_3$.
+In other words, we can consider a skewed distribution model in which the probability density function gradually varies from that of $\mathcal{N}_1$ to $\mathcal{N}_2$ as the x-coordinate moves from the left-side-tail ($x = -\infty$) to the top of the distribution, and then again from the top to the right-side-tail ($x = \infty$), this time the probability density function varies to that of $\mathcal{N}_3$, which is different from $\mathcal{N}_1$.

 In this case, we write a sign of the distribution as
 $\mathcal{G}[\mathcal{N}_1 \uparrow \mathcal{N}_2 \downarrow \mathcal{N}_3]$.